-- (a) Any party may propound reasonable questions to an arbitrator candidate if such questions are propounded within ten (10) days of the receipt of the candidate's name.
-Such questions shall be propounded through the Association and the candidate shall respond to the Association promptly. - (b) A party shall not communicate with a candidate directly or indirectly except through the Association at any time after the filing of the

-1 demand for arbitration.
-Any candidate who is aware of such communication 2 shall immediately notify the Association.
-3 § 10110.
-Application of Guam International Arbitration Law; 4 Decision shall be Final and Binding Rules of Arbitration.
-5 Parties may, at any time make a motion to the Pre-Screening Judge to hold 6 proceedings in abeyance upon mutual consent and pursuant to any agreed upon terms 7 and conditions, while the parties submit their dispute to arbitration pursuant to the 8 Guam International Arbitration Law provided for in Chapter 42A, Division 3, Title 9 7, of the Guam Code Annotated.
-The decision of an arbitral tribunal involving a 10 medical malpractice dispute submitted in accordance to the Guam International 11 Arbitration Law shall be final and binding.
-12 The arbitration proceeding shall be subject to rules promulgated by the 13 Association in conformance with this chapter.
-14 § 10111.
-Arbitration of Disputes Involving Sexual Assault and Sexual 1415 § 10111.
-Arbitration of Disputes Involving Sexual Assault and Sexual Harassment Multiple Petitioners and Multiple Respondents.
-15 Harassment Multiple Petitioners and Multiple Respondents.
-15 16 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person 15 16 17 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person alleging conduct constituting a sexual assault dispute or sexual harassment dispute, 15 16 17 18 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person alleging conduct constituting a sexual assault dispute or sexual harassment dispute, or the named representative of a class or in a collective action alleging such conduct, 15 16 17 18 19 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person alleging conduct constituting a sexual assault dispute or sexual harassment dispute, or the named representative of a class or in a collective action alleging such conduct, this chapter shall not apply.
-15 16 17 18 19 20 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person alleging conduct constituting a sexual assault dispute or sexual harassment dispute, or the named representative of a class or in a collective action alleging such conduct, this chapter shall not apply.
-In cases involving a common question of law or fact, when there are multiple 15 16 17 18 19 20 21 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person alleging conduct constituting a sexual assault dispute or sexual harassment dispute, or the named representative of a class or in a collective action alleging such conduct, this chapter shall not apply.
-In cases involving a common question of law or fact, when there are multiple petitioners and/or multiple respondents, the disputes, controversies, and issues shall 15 16 17 18 19 20 21 22 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person alleging conduct constituting a sexual assault dispute or sexual harassment dispute, or the named representative of a class or in a collective action alleging such conduct, this chapter shall not apply.
-In cases involving a common question of law or fact, when there are multiple petitioners and/or multiple respondents, the disputes, controversies, and issues shall be consolidated into a single arbitration proceeding.
-15 16 17 18 19 20 21 22 23 Harassment Multiple Petitioners and Multiple Respondents.
-Notwithstanding any other provision of law, at the election of the person alleging conduct constituting a sexual assault dispute or sexual harassment dispute, or the named representative of a class or in a collective action alleging such conduct, this chapter shall not apply.
-In cases involving a common question of law or fact, when there are multiple petitioners and/or multiple respondents, the disputes, controversies, and issues shall be consolidated into a single arbitration proceeding. (a) A person who is not a party to the arbitration may join in the
+1 (a) Any party may propound reasonable questions to an arbitrator 2 candidate if such questions are propounded within ten (10) days of the receipt 3 of the candidate's name.
+Such questions shall be propounded through the 4 Association and the candidate shall respond to the Association promptly.
+5 (b) A party shall not communicate with a candidate directly or 6 indirectly except through the Association at any time after the filing of the 7 demand for arbitration.
+Any candidate who is aware of such communication 8 shall immediately notify the Association.
+9 § 10110.
+Application of Guam International Arbitration Law; 10 Decision shall be Final and Binding Rules of Arbitration.
+11 Parties may, at any time make a motion to the Pre-Screening Judge to hold 12 proceedings in abeyance upon mutual consent and pursuant to any agreed upon terms 13 and conditions, while the parties submit their dispute to arbitration pursuant to the 14 Guam International Arbitration Law provided for in Chapter 42A, Division 3, Title 15 7, of the Guam Code Annotated.
+The decision of an arbitral tribunal involving a 16 medical malpractice dispute submitted in accordance to the Guam International 17 Arbitration Law shall be final and binding.
+18 The arbitration proceeding shall be subject to rules promulgated by the 19 Association in conformance with this chapter.
+20 § 10111.
+Arbitration of Disputes Involving Sexual Assault and Sexual 21 Harassment Multiple Petitioners and Multiple Respondents.
+22 Pursuant to Public Law 36-120, at the election of the person alleging 23 conduct constituting a sexual assault dispute or sexual harassment dispute, or the 24 named representative of a class or in a collective action alleging such conduct, this 25 chapter shall not apply.